Performing Cataract Surgery

 Less than 5% of cataract surgery in the U.S. today is performed with Lasers.
 I am not offering Laser cataract surgery to my patients, yet.
 There is no obvious advantage to the Laser, especially at the present cost.
 However, I think that the technological achievements of the Laser are impressive and will probably become more available as the price, hopefully, drops in the future and the technology continues to improve.

 Intraoperative Aberrometry, brand-name ORA, is a technology to measure, calculate and verify the accuracy of the intraocular lens, IOL, during cataract surgery.
 Once, again, this is an out-of-pocket expense, about $250 per eye and is not covered by insurance.
 In every cataract surgery today, the IOL power is always calculated pre-operatively with very accurate, laser-scanning measurements that are extremely precise.
-The ORA probably offers little advantage in routine cataract surgery and I no longer find it to be useful.
+The ORA probably offers little advantage in routine cataract surgery, and I no longer find it to be useful.

 About 97% of patients have better vision after cataract surgery.
 Your vision may fluctuate for a month or so after surgery.
 After 3-4 weeks, you will be given a glasses prescription, if needed.
 If you need cataract surgery in both eyes, the second eye can be done within 1-2 weeks after the first eye, assuming the first eye is healing without problem.